UsmanMaan324/python-practice-tasks/README.md

 Here we will solve the some less complex problem in python

+# Django #
+Please go to master branch for Django project!

 ## Task 1 ##
 Compute the sum of two provided numbers